ghi-electronics/duelang-website/software/coding-options/excel.md

 ## Blinky!

-Our first program will blink the on-board LED 20 times, where it comes on for 200ms and then it is off for 800ms.
+Our first program will blink the on-board on for 200ms then it shuts off for 800ms, and does this 20 times..

 Go to `Settings` and change the `Data Channels` to 1